UG, RRB 4/8/1863

 Colonel,

 On my return yesterday from the West I received your favor Mch 1st in reference to running special trains to Saltville.
 I recognize the necessity for our people to have a Salt and no one is more willing than I am to facilitate transportation.
 The question as to how this can be the the most effectively done is an important one and upon the decision will depend in a great measure the quantity of salt that is moved.
 In my judgment the movement of salt from Saltville, as in fact the movement of freight in every part of the Country, can be best accomplished by distributing the rolling stock of all the roads in the country as to enable each to do its own work.
-To illustrate my idea, su-pose that the production of salt at Saltville to be as you mention, say 12,000 bu daily and that it is all to be moved.
+To illustrate my idea, suppose that the production of salt at Saltville to be as you mention, say 12,000 bu daily and that it is all to be moved.
 I would first give to the Va & Tenn road sufficient stock to move it from the works, landing that for the South and West at Bristol and the balance along its line & at Lynchburg.
 Then East Tenn & Va road should be supplied with sufficient stock to move it all from Bristol landing it along its line & at Knoxville, and the same provisions for roads south and west.
 In this way each road would do its own work without clashing of interest and the stock of all would as a general rule be fully loaded each way.

 Now we will suppose that the same amt. of salt is to be moved by special trains from connecting roads, for if one concedes that it is an advantage for and to run such trains it is equally so for all.
 What will be the result?
 There are I think 21 or 22 roads that might run trains to the salt works in Va & if all were to claim the same privilege it would most certainly cause utter confusion.
 Many of the men would necessarily be entire strangely to the roads over which they have to pass and accidents would be the inevitable result.
 On some roads owing to different grades the engines would be fully loaded, while on others not more than half a train would be attached, and in one direction over much of the distance, the cars would be entirely empty.